georgeonalo/GitOps/README.md

 ![image](https://user-images.githubusercontent.com/115881685/215712799-5fb41a23-4b37-42c2-9dbe-be2399271713.png)

-If we go back to our terminal and run kubectl get pos, we will see our three pods
+If we go back to our terminal and run **kubectl get pod**, we will see our three pods

 ![image](https://user-images.githubusercontent.com/115881685/215713085-056312d4-9261-406a-a888-236e21c96302.png)

-To get the loadbalancer url, run kubectl get svc
+To get the loadbalancer url, run **kubectl get svc**

 ![image](https://user-images.githubusercontent.com/115881685/215713503-c0069976-df3f-4448-8043-25a809041725.png)